LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### The dialogs in my custom bots end with Close Conversation (LP_CLOSECONVERSATION).
 Do I need to change this?

 Yes, you'll need to update the custom bots to use Close Dialog (LP_CLOSEDIALOG) instead.
-[Close Dialog](conversation-builder-dialogs-dialog-basics.html#close-the-dialog) triggers a post-conversation survey, but [Close Conversation](conversation-builder-dialogs-dialog-basics.html#close-the-conversation) does not.
+[Close Dialog](conversation-builder-dialogs-dialog-basics.html#close-the-dialog) allows a post-conversation survey to be triggered, but [Close Conversation](conversation-builder-dialogs-dialog-basics.html#close-the-conversation) does not.

 #### I'm an existing Bot Studio user.
 How do I migrate to using Conversation Builder to create and manage survey bots?